 Many aestheticians question what type of beauty procedures should and should not be applied to clients who skin contains such fillers.
 Both professionals and consumers have been cautioned about the intersection, however, Dr. Norman Rowe, M.D., F.A.C.S. a leading aesthetic and reconstructive plastic surgeon in Manhattan does not miss a beat when questioned about the important topic.

 “I absolutely love fillers,” says Dr. Rowe.
 “They are wonderful products, and yes, we even have patients right here in our office on whom we use microneedling and more during for our medical facials who all have fillers.
-The important thing is this, never, ever apply any microcurrent devices or any non-invasive facial procedures up until at least 48 hours after the filler has been applied.”
+The important thing is this, never, ever apply any microcurrent machines or any non-invasive facial procedures up until at least 48 hours after the filler has been applied.”
 All fillers are quite malleable under the skin during that time says Dr. Rowe.
 Thus, in order to ensure that the delicate placement is not disturbed, no additional beauty procedures should be conducted for fear of provoking any un-even effects, bruising or other adverse reactions.

-“After the initial 48 hours time, it’s absolutely fine to do LED or microcurrent after botox (treatments that are non invasive),” says Dr. Rowe.
+“After the initial 48 hours time, it’s absolutely fine to do LED or microcurrent facials after botox (treatments that are non invasive),” says Dr. Rowe.